Equipartition of a segment: Introduction

 so that

 \end{theorem}

 Let us first comment on the novelty of this result.
-This theorem looks like a particular case $d=1$ of \cite[Theorem 5.1]{aak2018}, but it is not.
-The difference is that in Theorem \ref{theorem:main} we also require certain behavior of $f$ on degenerate segments and do not claim the validity of \cite[Theorem 5.1]{aak2018} for $d=1$ in the updated version of \cite{aak2018}.
-For $d\ge 2$, \cite[Theorem 5.1]{aak2018} does not need such an assumption since the function of a convex body $f$ in the proof is only applied to convex bodies of a certain positive volume, thus excluding the need to consider degenerate parts.
+This theorem might look like a particular case $d=1$ of \cite[Theorem 6.1]{aak2018}, but it is not.
+The difference is that in Theorem \ref{theorem:main} we additionally require a certain behavior of $f$ on degenerate segments, while in \cite[Theorem 6.1]{aak2018} the assumption $d\ge 2$ eliminates the necessity to consider degenerate parts.
+The function of a convex body $f$ in the proof of \cite[Theorem 6.1]{aak2018} is only applied to convex bodies of a certain positive volume (measure), thus excluding the need to consider degenerate parts and extend the function to them.

+On the level of proofs, we use the same approach of using ``nice multivalued functions'', adapting \cite[Lemma 4.2]{aak2018} to our problem in the form of Lemma \ref{lemma:function-to-function} below.
+The proof of this lemma is also very similar to the proof of \cite[Lemma 4.2]{aak2018}, but in this paper the proof is made self-contained and independent of the very technical results of \cite{bz2014}, which are used in \cite{aak2018}, with the help of a simpler configuration space.

-Let us also comment on the previously known particular cases.
+Let us also comment on the previously known particular cases of Theorem \ref{theorem:main}.
 The case of non-negative $f$ in Theorem \ref{theorem:main} follows from the Knaster--Kuratowski--Mazurkiewicz theorem \cite{kkm1929} in a standard way.
-The case of $m$ a prime power and $f$ of varying sign follows from the more general result of \cite{avvakumov2019}.
+The case of $m$ a prime power and $f$ of varying sign follows from the more general result of \cite{avvakumov2019}, the case of prime $m$ following from \cite{meunier-zerbib2018}.
 The case of $f$ additive on segments is an elementary exercise.
-Hence \emph{the new case here is when the sign of $f$ varies, $f$ is not additive, and $m$ is not a prime power.}
+Hence \emph{the new case here is when the sign of $f$ varies, $f$ is not additive, and $m$ is not a prime power.} Of course, our proof is also an essentially new proof for those known particular cases.

-A generalization of Theorem \ref{theorem:main} for envy free divisions, when $m$ players divide a segment into $m$ possibly empty parts and each of the players wants to receive one of the best parts according to his/her individual function $f_i : \mathcal I\to\mathbb R$, seems open for $m$ not a prime power.
+A generalization of Theorem \ref{theorem:main} for envy-free divisions, when $m$ players divide a segment into $m$ possibly empty parts and each of the players wants to receive one of the best parts according to his/her individual function $f_i : \mathcal I\to\mathbb R$, is open for $m$ not a prime power.
 See further explanations and definitions on envy-free division of the segment in \cite{segal2018,meunier-zerbib2018,avvakumov2019}.

-The remarks that may only be understood after reading the proof are given in Section \ref{section:remarks}.